8 July 2000; Silver Creek, Minnesota; 0600 hrs

 Teal'c tilted his head.
 "Is this Tau'ri law?"

 "Um..."
 Daniel said, leaning back onto his hands.
 "Jack explained it to me.
 There are standards that span over a lot of the planet, and this is kind of one of them.
-In this country, I'm old enough to be in their military but not old enough to be put into a hostile situation.
+In this country, I'm old enough—as of today—to be in their military but not old enough to be put into a hostile situation.
 Kind of.
-But it's not been signed yet.
+But that rule hasn't been signed yet.
 Or it has been, but it's not...really a law yet."

 "I see," Teal'c said in that way that meant he didn't see.
 Daniel had had to have it explained a few times, too, especially the way Jack had explained bits and pieces of it at a time.